jsreport/docs/docs/phantom-pdf.md

 Solution:
 Add the same image to template content and hide it with style display:none.
 Then you can add it to the header and it will show up because it is already cached and no asynchronous request is needed.
 This is required to do for both image referenced with url as well for Data URI scheme base64 image.

+##Twitter Bootstrap
+Using a responsive css framework for printing pdf may not be the best idea.
+However it still works.
+Only thing you need to keep in mind is that output pdf typically won't look the same as html because bootstrap includes different printing styles under `@media print`.